Bobbias/CsLox/README.md

 # Progress

-Current progress corresponds with the end of Chapter 10: Functions.
+Current progress corresponds with the end of Chapter 11: Resolving and Binding.

 # Dependencies